czue/pegasus-docs/upgrading.md

 git checkout pegasus
 ```

-*Note: if you created the `pegasus` branch when you set up your codebase you can skip this step.*
+*Note: if you created the `pegasus` branch when you set up your codebase you can skip this step.
+Alternatively, if you don't have any commit with pure pegasus code, see the instructions at the bottom
+of this page to create one.*

 Next, make sure the branch is up-to-date with your current Pegasus version: